cuga-rajal/opensim_apple_arm64/README.md

 Please note this will work on your system but it will need to be code signed before it will work on other macOS systems.

-On my system, the same process works for Bullet 3.24 (stable) or 3.25, although I have not tested thoroughly to see if there are problems or advantages with those versions.
+On my system, the same process works for Bullet 3.24 (stable) or 3.25, although I have not done any extensive in-world testing on the new versions.

 -------------